fma2/pcp-intro-web-development-2016/resources/git-started-cheat-sheet.md

 ##Pushing changes to a remote

-After [recording changes to a repository](https://github.com/fma2/pcp-intro-web-development/blob/master/resources/git-started-cheat-sheet.md#recording-changes-to-the-repository), remember to push your local branch to a remote repository:
+After [recording changes to a repository](https://github.com/fma2/pcp-intro-web-development/blob/master/resources/git-started-cheat-sheet.md#recording-changes-to-the-repository), remember to push your local branch to your remote repository on Github:

 ```
 $ git push origin master